nurakawa/nk.github.io/index.markdown

 # About

 My name is Chukwuemeka Emmanuel Mordi, but Mordi is good.
 I'm currently a Junior in Electrical and Computer Engineering at the University of Washington in Seattle.
-I’m currently an undergraduate researcher at the [QT3 Lab](https://sites.google.com/uw.edu/qt3-lab/home) working on developing software for hyperspectral imaging on a quantum light microscope alongside my advisers [Dr. Max Parsons](https://people.ece.uw.edu/parsons_max/) and [Prof. Kai-Mei Fu](https://phys.washington.edu/people/kai-mei-fu).
+I’m also an undergraduate researcher at the [QT3 Lab](https://sites.google.com/uw.edu/qt3-lab/home) working on developing software for hyperspectral imaging on a quantum light microscope alongside my advisors [Max Parsons](https://people.ece.uw.edu/parsons_max/) and [Kai-Mei Fu](https://phys.washington.edu/people/kai-mei-fu).
 This summer i'll be interning at Amazon as a Software Engineering intern mainly focused on business data and intelligence.
 I have plans of going to grad school so I guess we'll see how that goes...

 [Resume](assets/C_Mordi_Resume.pdf) -
 [LinkedIn](https://linkedin.com/in/chukwuemeka-mordi) -